PLBY Group Inc. (PLBY) Reveals an Earnings Mystery

 Canaccord Genuity gave a rating of “Buy” to PLBY, setting the target price at $47 in the report published on November 16th of the previous year.

-During the last 5 trading sessions, PLBY fell by -20.62%, which changed the moving average for the period of 200-days by -61.22% in comparison to the 20-day moving average, which settled at $22.10.
-In addition, PLBY Group Inc. saw -44.52% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PLBY rose by +5.81%, which changed the moving average for the period of 200-days by -50.51% in comparison to the 20-day moving average, which settled at $19.79.
+In addition, PLBY Group Inc. saw -36.37% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading